Does the thought of how to buy shares scare you? The unknown. What’s involved?

-Below I show you step by step just how easy it is how to buy shares.
+Below I show beginners step by step just how easy it is how to buy shares for the first time.
 Illustrated with real transaction screenshots.
 When you are ready to buy your own shares in an individual company, via whatever dealing platform you end up using, it will, therefore, feel more familiar.

 The particular illustrated share purchase below was made via an iWeb Stocks and Shares ISA account.

 Step One: How To Buy Shares: Load Up The Dealing Screen

 Before buying any shares, you will have first have to fund your account.
 This is easily done by debit or bank transfer.

 Once you are logged into your Share Dealing or Stocks and Shares ISA Account, look for something like a “Deal Now” or “Dealing” link to take you to the screen to buy some shares in a company.